kchian/MAI_Project/docs/final.md

 the task.
 Part of the evaluation will be on how well you are able to motivate the challenges of the problem, i.e. why is it not trivial, and why you need AI/ML algorithms to solve it -->
 The goal of our project was the creation of an agent which could find and catch pigs using only image input.
 The environment is limited to a 5x9 rectangle riddled with barriers and lava.
 The goal is for our agent to track and reach pigs before falling victim to traps or running out of time.
 The agent is measured in its reliability of killing pigs, in the time it takes to kill pigs, and the number of times it dies.
-Our agent automatically hits pigs within its line-of-sight to denote it reaching its goal.
+Agents and baselines alike automatically hit pigs within its line-of-sight with a diamond axe to denote it reaching its goal.
+Two swift strikes of the axe slay the (virtual) beast!

 ![environment](images/environment.png)

 When in uncluttered environments, the problem is fairly simple to solve: a perfect agent in this case would turn to locate a pig and walk straight towards it.
 Once lava, trees, and blocks are introduced, it becomes difficult for simpler agents to manage unexpected obstacle arrangements.
 This project also has myriad parallels in ongoing areas of research, such as how to train search and rescue robots to navigate rubble after natural disasters or self-driving car obstacle avoidance.
 Though this application is simpler and virtual, removing some variables, it is clear that problems such as these require more than naive implementations of path-finding algorithms.
 In our problem setup, we are careful to not give our AI more than a realistic agent might get - no descriptions of specific obstacles or how/where they appear.
+In the environment riddled with obstacles, a perfect AI would perform akin to a floodfill depth first search with a heuristic towards the pig's exact location, hit it, and track it through any of it's panicked movements.